Active Substance: aflibercept

-Zaltrap was more effective than placebo at increasing survival of patients: patients treated with Zaltrap plus FOLFIRI lived an average of 13.5 months, whereas patients treated with placebo and FOLFIRI lived an average of 12.1 months.
+In this study, Zaltrap was more effective than placebo at increasing survival of patients: patients treated with Zaltrap plus FOLFIRI lived an average of 13.5 months, whereas patients treated with placebo and FOLFIRI lived an average of 12.1 months.

-What is the risk associated with Zaltrap?
+What are the risks associated with Zaltrap?

 For the full list of all side effects reported with Zaltrap, see the package leaflet.

-Why has Zaltrap been approved?
+Why is Zaltrap approved?